 We will endeavour to support domestic (UK) overnight educational visits.
 This advice remains under review.

-The Dfe recognises the enormous benefits overnight residential educational visits can provide for children.
+The DfE recognises the enormous benefits overnight residential educational visits can provide for children.
+At EWS we appreciate the time and effort afforded by staff to allow these to take place.

 EWS